Spiritual formation FAQ

 o Students, at the conclusion of the semester, are required to submit a one-page, single-spaced, reflection report on the mentoring experience with an eye toward meeting the objectives of the original formation plan.
 This report requires the signature of student and mentor.

 • Students can watch up to five Online Chapels and write a one page, double- spaced summary reflection on what was learned from the experience.

-o Students can view chapel videos on our Spiritual Formation webpage.
+o Students can view chapel videos on our Spiritual Formation Fall 2016 Schedule.
 Just scroll down to the bottom of the page to see our Fall chapel schedule and click on “click here to watch.”
 The chapel experience must be from the current semester.

 o For each summary reflection submitted, students receive one spiritual formation credit, and can earn up to a total of 5 spiritual formation credits in a given semester.